yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 ## How the story began

 **November 12th, 2021** marked my last day with Microsoft.
-I joined Microsoft as a junior data scientist in 2016.
+I joined Microsoft as a junior Data and Applied Scientist in 2016.
 Microsoft is my second company after I graduated with the Ph.D. degree from Nanyang Technological University, Singapore.
 My first company was Broadcom where I worked as a Product Engineer for [wafer failure pattern detection](https://ieeexplore.ieee.org/abstract/document/6932449).
-My title at Broadcom was not "Data Scientist" though my job scope was completely about data analytics and machine learning.
+My job scope at Broadcome was about data analytics and machine learning.
 That was when I started to learn about industrial application of machine learning.
 Unlike many data scientists, I am from an computer engineering background.
-In the last year of my Ph.D. and the first several years of my industry career, I tried hard to develop the statistical and analytical skills by reviewing my university courses, reading books about data science and machine learning, attending conferences or meetups to learn from experts, etc.
+In the last year of my Ph.D. and the first several years of my industry career, I tried hard to develop the statistical and analytical theories by reviewing my university courses, reading books about data science and machine learning, attending conferences or meetups to learn from experts, etc.

 When I just joined Microsoft as a Data Scientist, I think modelling is the absolute core component of my job.
 After the first two years of various